 1. What graduate programs do you offer?

-The College of Education has three departments, each one offering a number of master's, doctoral and Certificate of Advanced Graduate Study (CAGS) concentrations.
+The College of Education has three departments, each one offering a number of master's, doctoral and education specialist concentrations.
 You can find more information about these concentrations here.

 2. After I read the concentration descriptions, how can I contact the faculty if I have additional questions regarding a specific concentration?

 The contact information for each faculty concentration can be found here.